LeStegii/LeStegii/README.md

 - 🍬 Wanna know what software to use for your server?
 Check out [this][softwares].
 - 🔨 If you want to see my modpacks, visit my [CurseForge][curseforge] page.
 You can find my old projects [here][curseforge-old].

-Many of my repositories are outdated and do not represent my current code style and knowledge level.
+Many of my repositories are outdated and do not represent my current code style and knowledge level.</br>

-## If you want to see more up2date code, visit this [organization][kettlemc].
+If you want to see more up2date code, visit this [organization][kettlemc].

-## Keine Lust mehr auf Uni? https://exmatrikuliermi.ch!
+### 🏫 Keine Lust mehr auf Uni? https://exmatrikuliermi.ch!

 ### Connect with me: